carbon-language/carbon-lang/docs/project/groups.md

 This team is responsible for development of Carbon's primary, reference toolcahin.
-It also oversees other related implementation work within the Carbon project from tooling to test suites.
+It also oversees other related implementation work within the Carbon project, from tooling to test suites.
 There may be some overlap with [admins](#admins) -- any issue can be resolved by escalating to the [core team](#core-team).
 Notably, this team is _not_ responsible for the _design_ of the language itself, only for its implementation.